 Tourney at Ashford

-In 208AL a tournament was held in Ashford.
+In 209AC a tournament was held in Ashford.
 Maekar was there to see his sons Daeron and Aerion compete.
 His fourth son Aegon was to squire for Daeron.
 The Ashford Tourney proved disastrous for Maekar and his sons.
 Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Dunk in a disguise as "Egg", and Aerion shamed himself during the joust by killing his opponent's horse.
 When Dunk attacked Aerion to defend an innocent puppeteer and Aerion demanded a trial by combat, Maekar supported Aerion's call for vengeance as well as Daeron's accusation that Dunk had kidnapped Aegon.